nta/ytm-listener/README.md

 ## running

+1. set up a `browser.json` with account cookies as defined in the [ytmusicapi docs](https://ytmusicapi.readthedocs.io/en/stable/setup/browser.html)
+   ~~oauth login doesn't work anymore~~ oauth login might work again but haven't checked \
-1. set up a `browser.json` with account cookies as defined in the [ytmusicapi docs](https://ytmusicapi.readthedocs.io/en/stable/setup/browser.html) oauth login doesn't work anymore, a private firefox session is most reliable as the user agent remains static (close the session after you copy the cookies)
+   a private firefox session is most reliable as the user agent remains static (close the session after you copy the cookies)
 2. optionally set up a `.env` with a Sentry DSN, this is useful so you can tell if authentication fails
    ```ini
    USE_SENTRY=1